jonsimonsen/Procap/README.md

 -Overview of html examples from highcharts.
 D <br>
 -Created GitHub repo.
 F <br>
 -ISSUE: Choosing appropriate gitignore.
 Chose Node, since it seems like the node.js framework is involved.
-Is there a better base for the gitignore? <br>
+Is there a better base for the gitignore?
+C <br>
--TODO: Make a local fork of the repo.
-Presumably B. <br>
+-Setting up a local clone of the repo.
+B <br>